cocos/cocos-docs/en/scripting/typescript.md

 ### Component Member in the same file

 Just enter `this.` will automatically prompt the other members of the component itself.
-Enter `this.member.` will prompt the member's properties or methods.
+Enter `this.member` will prompt the member's properties or methods.

 ![intellisense](assets/intellisense.jpg)